 Linda is thankful for her neighbours’ contributions and welcomes this opportunity to join them in supporting the Pocket community and to learn more about its projects.
 Retired from the Toronto District School Board, she worked as a secretary/office manager at Eastdale C.I., a local secondary school, and as a print production coordinator in the former Toronto Board of Education’s Public Information Office.

 Gemma Parker – Membership Coordinator

 Gemma and her family are very grateful to live in such an active and passionate community.
-She looks forward to getting more involved in the PCA as a way to show her gratitude for providing a wonderful community for her children to grow up in.
+She got more involved in the PCA as a way to show her gratitude for providing a wonderful community for her children to grow up in.
 Gemma has served as Membership Coordinator since 2016.

 Gemma has previous experience project managing clinical research trials, and more recently as an online business owner, which has left her well-equipped in record keeping, social media engagement, website maintenance and mass email communication.

 Daryl and his family have lived in The Pocket since 2017.
 Daryl is an editor at the Centre for Addiction and Mental Health.
 His most recent volunteer efforts have focused on the tutoring, coaching, and peer support of youth experiencing challenges with psychosis.
 Being a part of the PCA allows Daryl to bridge a number of his interests, including the fostering of strong communities, advocating for climate action, and supporting the voices of marginalized people and youth.

 Zhiizhii is a Translator/Interpreter/Editor in English, French and Swahili.
 She is the founder of a new Grassroots group that serves Black single mothers and their children in the east end of Toronto.
 She is a creative scientist and is grateful for all the ways that her studies in Chemistry have been useful in her life.